tensorflow/datasets/docs/add_dataset.md

 Send the pull request for review.

-## Define the dataset outside TFDS.
+## Defining the dataset outside TFDS
-If you do not want to add a dataset to TFDS and if you just want to use TFDS api without conforming to the general TFDS structure, you can adjust some static paths according to yourself.
+If you do not want to add a dataset to TFDS but want to use TFDS api, you can adjust some static paths according to your needs.

 ### 1. Adjust checksums
-For your download safety TFDS use the checksums of dataset files.
-And it's stored on `tensorflow_datasets/url_checksums`.
-Before the downloading, TFDS check this folder.

-`tensorflow_datasets.scripts.download_and_prepare` script add checksum file with `--register_checksums` parameter.
+TFDS stores the checksum of downloaded files in `tensorflow_datasets/url_checksums` directory. `tensorflow_datasets.scripts.download_and_prepare` script adds to checksum files when run with `--register_checksums` flag.

-If you don't want to use it, you can change the checksum directory like that:
+You can specify an alternative checksums directory like that:
 `tfds.add_checksum_dir = your/path`.
 After that your checksums files are stored on there.

 ### 2. Adjust Fake Example Direcory
-For testing you need to fake examples of dataset and TFDS use `tensorflow_datasets.testing.DatasetBuilderTestCase` class for testing.
-In this class takes the fake examples path as `testing/test_data/fake_examples/{your_dataset_name}`.

-If you want to change this path you use:
+When testing, fake examples from `testing/test_data/fake_examples/{your_dataset_name}` are used.

+To specify an alternative fake testing data directory:
 ```python
 class MyDatasetTest(tfds_test.DatasetBuilderTestCase):
   EXAMPLE_DIR = 'path/to/fakedata'
 ```

 ## Large datasets and distributed generation

 Some datasets are so large as to require multiple machines to download and